 Today, there are not many men left who wear a waistcoat.
 Of the remaining few who do, it can be observed that they often leave the bottom button of their single-breasted waistcoat unfastened.

-you realize this couldn’t be further from the truth.
-Like so often in the history of men’s fashion it is not certain who exactly popularized the habit of leaving the bottom vest button unfastened or when precisely it was introduced.
+Now, one might assume they were a little careless when getting dressed until you notice that even the best dressed gentlemen frequently have the bottom button of their vests unbuttoned, when you realize this couldn’t be further from the truth.
+As with many other trends in the history of men’s fashion, it is not certain who exactly popularized the habit of leaving the bottom vest button unfastened or precisely when it was introduced.
 In our case, there are 4 different explanations:

 Theory I: Edward VII as Inventor

 Although it is true that King Edward VII was a man of stately embonpoint, his attention to detail in matters of dress make it seem hard to believe that his tailors could not keep up with his waist.
 In addition to that, it is very difficult to find a picture of Edward VII with a vest that is not buttoned all the way down.
 Ironically, there are numerous pictures of him where he is wearing a waistcoat that is buttoned completely.
-Nevertheless, in 1908 the trade magazine Tailor & Cutter mentioned the King’s unfastened vest button.
-So, even if Edward VII had popularized the fashion of leaving the bottom button unfastened, there is little doubt that others had worn their waistcoats in the same manner many years before he did.
+Nevertheless, in 1908, the trade magazine Tailor & Cutter mentioned the King’s unfastened vest button.
+So, even if Edward VII had popularized the fashion of leaving the bottom button unfastened, there is no doubt that others had worn their waistcoats in the same manner many years before he did.